onetoneisme/blackjack/units_refactored/CF for operators/Basic/003 Quick Start/05_Create a Space.md

 Create a Space
 --------------

-Spaces are very useful for providing separation of concerns.
-For example, you can have "Dev", "Test" and "Staging" spaces in a single Cloud Foundry foundation.
+Spaces are very useful — they provide separation of concerns.
+For example, you can have "Dev", "Test," and "Staging" spaces in a single Cloud Foundry foundation.
 To create a space, use the `cf create-space` command.
 Try it and see the help provided by the CLI.
-Create a space with your username in the org **training**, called `test-space`
+Create a space with your username in the Org **training**, called `test-space`:

 ```sh
 cf create-space test-space -o training